Companies at the forefront of organ perfusion technology

 Toronto EVLP System (IDE for clinical trial lungs)

 XVIVO XPS (HDE for non-trial lungs)

-One significant challenge to widespread implementation of NMP is having the technology and skilled clinical specialists available when needed.
-Lung Bioengineering, a United Therapeutics subsidiary, seeks to address this challenge with freestanding, centralized perfusion facilities staffed around the clock, to serve multiple transplant centers.
+One significant challenge to widespread implementation of normothermic machine perfusion (NMP) is having the technology and skilled clinical specialists available when needed.
+Lung Bioengineering, a United Therapeutics subsidiary, seeks to address this challenge with freestanding, centralized perfusion facilities staffed around the clock, to serve multiple transplant hospitals.
 Initially unacceptable/marginal lungs are transported to the facility and perfused.

-Real-time HD monitoring allows the transplant team to examine the lung remotely during perfusion; if deemed acceptable, the lung is returned to the transplant center.
-“We work on the lungs like a team works on a patient,” notes United Therapeutics’ Chairman and CEO Martine Rothblatt, PhD.
-She says during the Phase 2 clinical trial, about two-thirds of the initially unacceptable lungs received by the center were recovered, accepted and successfully transplanted, with perfusion performed on the Toronto EVLP System technology developed at University Health Network in Toronto, Canada.
-(Lung perfusion services are also available for transplant centers not participating in the trial, with the XVIVO XPS device under the FDA’s HDE approval.)
+Real-time HD monitoring allows the transplant team to examine the lung remotely during perfusion.
+If deemed acceptable, the lung is returned to the transplant hospital.
+“We work on the lungs like a team works on a patient,” notes United Therapeutics’ chairman and CEO Martine Rothblatt, Ph.D.
+She says during the Phase 2 clinical trial, about two-thirds of the initially unacceptable lungs received by the hospital were recovered, accepted and successfully transplanted, with perfusion performed on the Toronto EVLP System technology developed at University Health Network in Toronto, Canada.
+(Lung perfusion services are also available for transplant hospitals not participating in the trial, with the XVIVO XPS device under the Food and Drug Administration’s HDE approval.)

 “Ideally speaking, every organ that is salvageable that has the potential to be transplanted should be assessed and should be allowed time on perfusion technology without impact of ischemia and cold static preservation.”

 Tamer Khayal, M.D., Chief Commercial Officer, TransMedics

 FDA status: PMA for OCS lung, IDE – EA for OCS heart, IDE for OCS liver